-In our experience as product liability attorneys, here’s how items geared towards children can injure them:
+Products meant for children must be properly designed, made, and labeled.
+Otherwise, these products can cause disastrous or even deadly injuries.
+In our experience as Denver product liability attorneys, here’s how items geared towards children can injure them:

 - Toxic Substances: While lead-based paint and asbestos are banned in the manufacture of most products here in the U.S., manufacturing overseas does not always follow such regulations.
 Exposure to these substances can cause organ failure, cancer, or brain damage.

 - Wrong Size: Clothes that are too small or too large can be dangerous, especially for infants.
 They must be marketed accurately.
 Products like car seats and similar items should also be properly labeled for the size of the child they are designed for.